aceslowman/threejs_procedural/taskell.md

 - Attempt to use dis-gui, instead of dat-gui.
 - Observe state, and identify the pattern that will allow this gui system to work.
 - Fill state up with values from Sketch.
+- Connect GUI elements to store, and get interactions working between the GUI and the Sketch.